 Just-A-Buck was more than a store; it was a place where people gained their first work experience, built lifelong friendships, and found pride in their accomplishments.
 We remain incredibly proud of every individual who was part of the Just-A-Buck team and the foundation it created for so many successful careers that followed.

-When the store closed, our dedicated staff worked closely with each employee to ensure smooth transitions and new opportunities.
+When the franchisor decided not to renew the franchise agreement, the store closed.
+Our dedicated staff worked closely with each employee to ensure smooth transitions and new opportunities.
 Many former team members have moved into exciting new chapters of their professional journeys:

 Tiffany now works at Dollar Tree in Nanuet, where she uses her retail expertise from Just-A-Buck — and enjoys the independence of driving herself to work.